 Ali Mohamed holds a PhD in Biomedical Sciences with concentration of Pharmacology from the University of Toledo (formerly Medical College of Ohio), postdoctoral training from the Georgetown Institute of Cognitive and Computation Sciences (GICCS) in Washington, DC, and Bachelor in Pharmaceutical Sciences from the Cairo University in Egypt.

-Director and Head of Clinical Operations & Director Clinical Development
+Director Clinical Operations & Clinical Development

 Andrea Mayer-Mokler joined Immatics in September 2005 and is responsible for Clinical Development and Clinical Operations in Europe.